 How to Setup Slip and Slide Kickball

-The slip and slides that we used had a little water splash pad at the end, which made for a great base.
+The slip and slides that we used did had a little water splash pad at the end though, which made for a great base.

 How you set it up will depend on whether you are using an actual slip ‘n slide or the plastic drop cloths.
 Either way, here is a diagram that will show how the field should look:

 For the most part, when playing this, people will run on the mats and then slip shortly before they get to the pools.
-However, this can be a little bit dangerous, so if you want, you can make it so the mats aren’t continuous, and so there is space to run and then slide.
+However, this can be a little bit dangerous, so if you want, you can make it so the mats aren’t continuous This way there is space to run and then slide.

 When we played a few weeks ago, I just had one pool to splash into, which was for home base.
 However, I would recommend having one for each base.
 It makes it a lot more fun!

-You don’t really need water continuously flowing, but if you have extra hoses and are using real slip ‘n slides, then it is fun to do this.
+You don’t necessarily need a continuous flow of water, but if you have extra hoses and are using real slip ‘n slides, then it’s definitely a fun addition.
 But if you don’t want to have the hose constantly flowing, you don’t need to!

 First you will add dish soap to the slip ‘n slides or plastic sheets.
 Then you will spray them down with a lot of water.